 Shadowland was Lightroom's original name given by Mark Humburg, the software developer who initially started conceptualizing Lightroom in 1999.

 In 2006, Adobe Inc. launched an early beta version of Lightroom so the general public could give constructive feedback while the software is still being developed.
 Lightroom 1.0 was officially released in 2007.

-Adobe Lightroom now has more than 20 versions.
+Adobe Lr now has more than 20 versions.
 Indeed, the software evolved over the years, constantly adding and optimizing new features.

 Lightroom is now part of the Creative Cloud (CC) as a subscription-based software.
 The latest version is Lightroom Version 4.1 on desktop and Lightroom Version 6.1 on mobile.

 Requirements to install Adobe Lightroom

 Adobe Pro CC is a Creative Cloud that requires a high-performance computer to run and support the constant software updates.
 It requires at least 8GB of RAM and a 1,280-by-800 display.

 - Mac systems: macOS 10.14 or later.